-B. It is understood and agreed by and between the City and the Employees that if any part of this Agreement is in conflict with applicable State or Federal laws, that such part shall be suspended and the appropriate applicable provision shall prevail; the remainder of the Agreement shall not be affected thereby.

-C. Notwithstanding Paragraph B of this Article, any provision in this Agreement which is not in conflict with N.J.
-Department of Personnel Rules and Regulations shall remain in full force and effect, it being the intention of the parties to supplement the protection afforded to employees under the rules and regulations promulgated by the New Jersey Department of Personnel.

-D. Further, the City understands and agrees that new rules or modifications of existing rules governing working conditions must be negotiated with the FMBA and may not be unilaterally established.
+- B. It is understood and agreed by and between the City and the Employees that if any part of this Agreement is in conflict with applicable State or Federal laws, that such part shall be suspended and the appropriate applicable provision shall prevail; the remainder of the Agreement shall not be affected thereby. - C. Notwithstanding Paragraph B of this Article, any provision in this Agreement which is not in conflict with N.J.
+Department of Personnel (now Civil Service Commission) Rules and Regulations shall remain in full force and effect, it being the intention of the parties to supplement the protection afforded to employees under the rules and regulations promulgated by the New Jersey Department of Personnel (now Civil Service Commission). - D. Further, the City understands and agrees that new rules or modifications of existing rules governing working conditions must be negotiated with the FMBA and may not be unilaterally established.